modured/rantoni-assets/README.md

 ### Juice

 - Destructable objects, sending enemies through walls is so much fun in Redeemer, should have that too
+- Experiment with camera responding to player (like dropkicking an enemy, should the camera move in a specific way?)

 ### Regarding Player Movement with Mouse and Keyboard